-- 290.174 Accounting and bookkeeping services, which would otherwise not be permitted under this section, may be provided to Audit Clients in emergency or other unusual situations when it is impractical for the Audit Client to make other arrangements.
-This may be the case when (a) only the Firm has the resources and necessary knowledge of the Client's systems and procedures to assist the Client in the timely preparation of its accounting records and Financial Statements, and (b) a restriction on the Firm's ability to provide the services would result in significant difficulties for the Client (for example, as might result from a failure to meet regulatory reporting requirements).
-In such situations, the following conditions shall be met: - (a) Those who provide the services are not members of the Audit Team; - (b) The services are provided for only a short period of time and are not expected to recur: and - (c) The situation is discussed with Those Charged with Governance.
+- 290.174 Accounting and bookkeeping services, which would otherwise not be permitted under this section, may be provided to Audit Clients that are not Public Interest Entities in emergency or other unusual situations when it is impractical for the Audit Client to make other arrangements.
+This may be the case when (a) only the Firm has the resources and necessary knowledge of the client's systems and procedures to assist the client in the timely preparation of its accounting records and Financial Statements, and (b) a restriction on the Firm's ability to provide the services would result in significant difficulties for the client (for example, as might result from a failure to meet regulatory reporting requirements).
+In such situations, the following conditions shall be met: - (a) Those who provide the services are not members of the Audit Team;

+- (b) The services are provided for only a short period of time and are not expected to recur; and - (c) The situation is discussed with Those Charged with Governance.